Child Star (film): Production

 The production of Child Star, the American singer and actor Demi Lovato's directorial debut, was announced in March 2023.
 In an interview with magazine Billboard in December 2023, Demi Lovato expressed her excitement for the project, and stated: "I'm having some deep and meaningful conversations with people that obviously were child stars previously".
 On July 31, 2024, The Hollywood Reporter revealed the release date of the documentary, September 17, and the former child actors that would be appearing, including Drew Barrymore, Kenan Thompson, Christina Ricci, Raven-Symoné, JoJo Siwa, and Lovato's Camp Rock co-star Alyson Stoner.
 In a press statement about the film, Lovato said: "There is no better film or topic for my directorial debut than this story, which is close to home".
 It was produced by OBB Media' Michael D. Ratner, Scott Ratner, Miranda Sherman, Kfir Goldberg, and Lovato.
 It was executive produced by Marsh, Scooter Braun, Scott Manson, Jen McDaniels, and James Shin, while Glenn Stickley served as a co-executive producer.

 Marketing

 The official trailer for the documentary film was released on September 5, 2024.
 In promotion of Child Star, Lovato released the song "You'll Be OK, Kid" on September 13, 2024, through Island Records.
 It was written and recorded exclusively for the film.
 During an interview with Good Morning America on September 18, 2024, Lovato said her motivation underlying the film is to explore "why people get into the industry at such a young age" and "how it affects us", as well as the sharing the history of child stars "dating back to Shirley Temple and Jackie Coogan".
-Lovato also shared dissociation was a common thread between all the child stars, as there were "chunks of time and memories and projects that we don't remember working on, which was really fascinating to me".
+Lovato also shared that dissociation was a common thread between all of the child stars, as there were "chunks of time and memories and projects that we don't remember working on, which was really fascinating to me".